Updated July 18th 2023

 Carménère is Chile’s signature red grape.
 This grape variety gives fruity, juicy red wines with a distinct herbaceous touch.
-The aromas of fruit and herbs make Carménère an excellent food wine.
+This combination of aromas make Carménère an excellent food wine.
 In this wine guide you will find the best food pairings for this increasingly popular Chilean red grape.

-Pairing Carménère with food is fun.
-This red grape variety gives food-friendly wines with fruity, meaty and herbaceous aromas.
-The combination of different types of aromas makes it a good wine pairing to a wide range of dishes, including grilled vegetables, BBQ, pasta and cheese.
+Pairing Carménère with food is fun because you can serve it to a wide range of dishes, including grilled vegetables, BBQ, pasta and cheese.
 Carménère is especially pleasant to drink together with foods that have been marinated in herbs and/or black pepper.
 Carménère has many similarities to the popular grape Merlot, so if you are a fan of Merlot you will certainly like this Chilean grape variety.

 Carménère is often called Chile’s signature red grape, but it is originally from Médoc, in France.
 It is considered one of the six original grapes of Bordeaux and is related to Cabernet Franc, Cabernet Sauvignon and Merlot.
 However, Carménère is barley planted in France anymore.
 Phylloxera in the 19th century basically killed all the Carménère plantation in France.
 Luckily, this grape variety found a new life in Chile.

 Since 1850, the grape has been grown in Chile.
 First, the Chilean farmers thought they were growing Merlot, but the long ripening time of the grapes confused them.
 Only when a DNA analysis was conducted in 1994 was it revealed that Carménère was being grown in Chilean vineyards, not Merlot.
 Luckily, this grape variety is very well suited for the Chilean climate, with cool nights and warm days.
 Thanks to Chilean winemakers, Carménère was rescued from extinction.